Skip to contents

 Abstract

-Primary objective of this vignette is to help user in getting started, list capabilities and intuition behind them.
-It also describes underlying implementation at high level to support the intuition behind functions.
-Throughout the article, we will citing external sites and resources which is relevant to usage of this package.
+The primary objective of this vignette is to help user being familiarized with (Keshav et al. 2023), list its capabilities and get an intuition behind them.
+It also describes the implementation of the main functions in (Keshav et al. 2023) to support this intuition.
+Throughout the article, we will be citing external sites and resources, which are relevant for the use of this package.

 Pre-requisites